bekircbc/bekircbc/README.md

 💬 Feel free to ask me anything about my codes or capabilities.
 I am sure that together we can create great IT solutions for customers.

+🔎 Click on the icons to see my code.
+If you want to see live-page, click on the links in project-repository.

 ---

 ## Skills: